JCM Farming

-Starting by 2009 at the latest, the firm began a series of lawsuits against the operators of hot air balloons in the valley claiming harassment and invasion of privacy.
-The suits asked for an end to the flights, legal fees and unspecified damages.
-Some of the defendants have claimed that the corporation has delayed court proceedings in order to drive up defense costs.
+Legal issues

 Thirteen of fifteen balloonists named in the suit have been forced out of business.
-In mid-August the defendants were to inspect the enclosure in order to evaluate claims of $750,000 in business damage caused by the over flights.
-On Monday 15 August 2011 the legal actions were dropped by the firm and the inspection cancelled.
+In mid-August 2011, the defendants were to inspect the enclosure in order to evaluate claims of $750,000 in business damage caused by the over flights.
+On August 15th, the legal actions were dropped by the firm and the inspection cancelled.
 The balloonists then petitioned the Superior Court for JCM Farming to pay their legal fees, arguing the balloonists perform public good.
 The Superior Court denied this request, and the balloonists appealed.
 The three judge panel at the Fourth Appellate District, Division Three, denied their request affirming the lower court's ruling and stated that "this lawsuit did not result in the enforcement of an important right affecting the public interest."
 JCM Farming was then awarded recovery of "costs on appeal," further emphasizing the lack of public good performed by balloonists.

-Additionally, JCM Farming sued the FAA (Department of Transportation), USDA, and an airplane operator under contract with the United States to stop frequent, dangerously low, overflights by the operator over the ranch.
+Additionally, JCM Farming sued the FAA (Department of Transportation), the USDA, and an airplane operator under contract with the United States to stop frequent, dangerously low, overflights by the operator over the ranch.
 The parties settled with a lifetime restraining order established over the property whereby the airplane operator may only fly over the ranch with JCM Farming's unilateral permission.

+In June 2020, JCM Farming filed a public safety federal lawsuit in the Southern District of California to obtain EPA enforcement of federal chemical labelling laws.